 - Core and shell

-Delta-Simons can provide WELL AP advice for development teams to assess and monitor the health and wellbeing of the internal environment in line with the WELL Standard, providing health and wellbeing policies for businesses and support in the development of EHS strategies.
+We can provide WELL AP advice for development and refurbishment teams to assess and monitor the health and wellbeing of the internal environment in line with the WELL Standard.
+(Read article on Work Wellness)